AncutaMorarasu/annieisOK.github.io/README.md

 # annieisOK.github.io

-Web based app that lets you play drums using both mouse and key events.
+Web based app that lets create your own memes.
+Pick your image, fill in the message and design the text as you desire.
 Written in HTML5, CSS3 and vanilla JavaScript.
+Have fun!